thewknd/kellerbus/readme.md

 4 - BLUE - RS485A
 5 - YELLOW - RS485B

-5.
-upload your code to the Arduino and start the serial monitor

 (*)compatible are transducers with digital RS485 output eg Series 33X/35X/36X/39X/41X/46X/DCX